 “Never doubt that a small group of thoughtful, committed citizens can change the world.
 Indeed, it is the only thing that ever has.” – Margaret Mead

-The Committee makes use of diverse points of view to generate effective and sustainable solutions to complex institutional problems.
+The Team makes use of diverse points of view to generate effective and sustainable solutions to complex institutional problems.
 This year the committee is developing a new policy on reducing Single-Use Plastics (SUP’s) on campus, an initiative that is being promoted by our student representative, the Eco-Reps, and the student club Green-Up.

 Apply to be one of our Eco-Reps, who are undergraduate leaders and student employees who foster environmental responsibility on campus.
 They educate students about sustainability issues, distribute information, and create, coordinate and host activities in the residence halls, operating on the philosophy that we can improve our relationship with the environment by making simple changes in our own lifestyle.
 They work on many programs, such as our Zero Waste initiative, the Bee Campus program, and residence hall competitions.